 \section{Conclusion}

-In this paper, we investigated a lightweight LEO-FFTN-OTFS transmission scheme tailored for power-constrained satellite platforms.
-For our design, we conducted a comprehensive theoretical analysis, deriving analytical expressions for the BER, throughput, and EE to benchmark the system performance.
-We evaluated the performance under realistic 3GPP TR 38.811 channel models and observed that LOS scenarios exhibited superior BER performance compared to NLOS scenarios.
-Crucially, simulation results confirmed that the proposed low-complexity adaptive strategy effectively resolved the error floor issue of fixed FTN systems by dynamically adjusting the compression factor.
-By minimizing computational overhead, this approach proved effective in mitigating channel aging effects caused by processing latency in high-mobility scenarios.
-Thus, the LEO-FFTN-OTFS scheme achieved an optimal trade-off between reliability, computational efficiency, and SE, maximizing the effective throughput across the entire SNR range.
-Ultimately, this study addressed the specific constraints of Doppler shifts, limited bandwidth, and onboard energy scarcity, contributing vital insights for future green LEO satellite communications.
+This paper proposed a low-complexity LEO-FFTN-OTFS transmission scheme tailored for power-constrained satellite platforms.
+A theoretical framework was established by deriving analytical expressions for the BER, throughput, and EE to benchmark system performance.
+Evaluations under 3GPP TR 38.811 channel models demonstrated BER improvements in LOS scenarios relative to NLOS conditions.
+Simulation results confirmed that the adaptive strategy resolves the error floor issue inherent in static FTN systems through the dynamic adjustment of the compression factor.
+The minimized computational overhead mitigates channel aging effects induced by processing latency in high-mobility environments.
+Consequently, the proposed scheme achieves an optimal trade-off among reliability, computational efficiency, and SE to maximize effective throughput across the entire SNR regime.
+This study addresses the physical constraints of Doppler shifts, limited bandwidth, and onboard energy scarcity to support future LEO satellite communications.